Louisiana Court Records

 Are Incarceration Records Public Information in Louisiana?

 Incarceration records are public information in Louisiana.
-According to the state’s Public Records Law, members of the public may request access to any government agencies’ records to the extent permitted by law.
-Incarceration records are public records, and anyone may request access to the records to inspect or obtain copies.
+According to the state's Public Records Law, members of the public may request access to any government agency's records to the extent permitted by law.
+Anyone may request access to the records to inspect or obtain copies.

 What Information is Contained in a Louisiana Inmate Record?

-Inmate records contain personal identifying information and other information that pertain to the incarceration of a Louisiana inmate, such as sentencing information, the nature of the inmate’s offense, and the court or parish at which the court tried the inmate.
-The Department of Public Safety and Corrections assigns a unique number to each inmate on registration, and this number forms part of the inmate record.
+Inmate records contain personal identifying information and other information that pertain to the incarceration of a Louisiana inmate, such as sentencing information, the nature of the inmate's offense, and the court or parish in which the inmate was tried.
+The Department of Public Safety and Corrections assigns a unique number to each inmate on registration, which forms part of the inmate's record.
 Information in a Louisiana inmate record includes:

 Where do I Look Up an Inmate in Louisiana?

-Alternatively, interested parties may use the Louisiana Automated Victim Notification System (LAVNS) to lookup an inmate.
+Alternatively, interested parties may use the Louisiana Automated Victim Notification System (LAVNS) to look up an inmate.
 The Louisiana Commission on Law Enforcement and Administration of Criminal Justice.
 LAVNS provides information about inmates in local jurisdictions and does not contain information about inmates in state facilities.
-Interested parties may also contact local Sheriffs or law enforcement agencies for information about inmates in the parish and municipal correctional facilities.
-Interested parties may also lookup inmates through third-party websites.
+Interested parties may also contact local Sheriffs or law enforcement agencies for information about inmates in parish and municipal correctional facilities.
+Interested parties may also look up inmates through third-party websites.

 How Do I Conduct an Inmate Search in Louisiana?

 Interested parties may conduct an inmate search using the Imprisoned Persons Locator system.
-Requesting parties may call the phone number 225–383–4580 to request inmate information.
+Requesting parties may call (225) 383-4580 to request inmate information.
 The DPS&C maintains the inmate locator system and updates the data every 24 hours.
-Requesting parties may call the Imprisoned Persons Locator any hour of the day; however, such parties must provide the inmate’s prison name, date of birth, DPS&C number, and possible release date.
+Requesting parties may call the Imprisoned Persons Locator any hour of the day; however, such parties must provide the inmate's prison name, date of birth, DPS&C number, and possible release date.
 The Imprisoned Persons Locator contains information about persons incarcerated in DPS&C facilities, including persons on probation and community supervision.

 To request physical copies of DPS&C inmate records, interested parties may submit written public records requests to: